-Final Year Courses (see above) and Concentration: (6.0 units) EDST/3.0 and FOCI 201AB/3.0 Aboriginal Teacher Education.
-Concentrations combine an Education Studies (EDST) course, Program Focus (FOCI) course and PRAC/450 Alternative Practicum.
+EDST 201AB/3.0 Theory of Aboriginal Teacher Education FOCI 201AB/3.0 Aboriginal Teacher Education

+Program tracks combine an Education Studies (EDST) course, Program Focus (FOCI) course and PRAC/451 Alternative Practicum.
-Final-year requirement for Concurrent ATEP Intermediate-Senior: 28.5 units

-Total degree requirements for Concurrent ATEP Intermediate-Senior: 42.0 units

-Total extended degree requirements for ATEP Concurrent Intermediate-Senior: 58.0 units
+Final-year requirement for Concurrent ATEP Intermediate-Senior: 28.5 units Total degree requirements for Concurrent ATEP Intermediate-Senior: 42.0 units Total extended degree requirements for ATEP Concurrent Intermediate-Senior: 58.0 units

-ATEP Practicum Format Campus-based candidates are assigned to urban Associate Schools with a significant Aboriginal student population for the two practicum components in the fall term.
-The winter term practicum component, will occur where possible, in a designated First Nations Associate School in the Queen's University catchment area.
+ATEP Practicum Format Campus-based candidates are assigned to an Associate School for both practicum components in the fall term.
+The winter term practicum component will occur where possible, in a designated First Nations Associate School or in a school with a significant Aboriginal student population within the Queen's catchment area, with an OCT certified teacher in good standing.
+Candidates admitted prior to 2015-16 who opt to enroll in the final term of of the extended program, will return to their original Associate School for the summer practicum component.